Empty Browser Cache

 To get the most out of our products, we recommend keeping your browser up-to-date.
 Modern browsers typically render pages faster, support richer interactivity and offer enhanced security to keep your data safe.
 Plus, knowing that you have a newer browser means we can spend less time squashing bugs and more time improving your experience.
 We support the following browsers:

-We do not support Internet Explorer 6, 7, 8, or 9.
+Microsoft has officially retired Internet Explorer.
 Please download one of the browsers above to continue using Classworks without hiccups.

 Reset Chrome Settings to Default